 9:00am – 4:00pm

-Laurie L. Patton is Professor of Religion and President of Middlebury.
+Laurie L. Patton, President of Middlebury College, is also a professor of religion.
 She is the author or editor of 10 books and over 50 articles in South Asian religion, culture, and history, as well as comparative religion.
 She is the translator of the classical Sanskrit text, The Bhagavad Gita, for the Penguin Classics Series.
-Patton has also authored three books of poems: Fire’s Goal: Poems from a Hindu Year (White Clouds Press, 2003); Angel’s Task: Poems in Biblical Time (Station Hill Press, 2011), and House Crossing (Station Hill Press, forthcoming in 2018).
+Patton has also authored three books of poems: Fire’s Goal: Poems from a Hindu Year (White Clouds Press, 2003), Angel’s Task: Poems in Biblical Time (Station Hill Press, 2011), and House Crossing (Station Hill Press, forthcoming in 2018).
 She has also lectured, written, and consulted widely on interfaith relations, and more recently, on freedom of expression and cultural diversity in higher education.